ryze-data/dagster_ingestion_pipeliines_education/tempreadme.md

 If you want to enable Dagster [Schedules](https://docs.dagster.io/concepts/partitions-schedules-sensors/schedules) or [Sensors](https://docs.dagster.io/concepts/partitions-schedules-sensors/sensors) for your jobs, the [Dagster Daemon](https://docs.dagster.io/deployment/dagster-daemon) process must be running.
 This is done automatically when you run `dagster dev`.

 Once your Dagster Daemon is running, you can start turning on schedules and sensors for your jobs.

-## More info

-### NCES

-Some of this repo orchestrates pulling data from a public school website and uploading to snowflake with dagster [NCES Common Core of Data set](https://nces.ed.gov/ccd/) of archival files (2001 - present)

-This project came from the following link:  https://github.com/CCER-RMP/NCES

-### S275

-Some of this repo pulls [WA State S-275 school personnel data](https://ospi.k12.wa.us/safs-data-files) from the [Washington Office of Superintendent of Public Instruction (OSPI)](https://ospi.k12.wa.us/) website.
-This project came from the following link: https://github.com/CCER-RMP/S275_ETL